 First of all, using the trowel, place plaster on the hawk board.
 Then use the float to apply the plaster from the hawk onto the walls.
 Start from applying bottom to upward and outward direction.
 To get a smooth and neat look, take a small amount of plaster and apply pressure on the wall.
 Repeat this procedure to cover the whole wall.

-Let the first coat dry for about 20 to 30 minutes, and then apply the second coat( For the 2nd coat, plaster should be thin) for maximum finishing.
+Let the first coat dry 30 minutes, and then apply the second coat( For the 2nd coat, plaster should be thin) for maximum finishing.
 Even out the corner and edging using a wet brush.

 However, following the manufacturer’s instructions, let the plaster dry.
 Once the application is dry, it’s time to polish off your work.
 Don’t forget to neat and polish off the corners and edges using a wet brush.